Ksenia Sobchak: Flight from Russia

-On 26 October 2022, Russian media reported that Sobchak would be detained as part of an investigation into the alleged extortion of 11 million rubles from the head of Rostec, Sergei Chemezov, by Sobchak's director Kirill Sukhanov.
+On 26 October 2022, Russian media reported that Sobchak would be detained as part of an investigation into the alleged extortion of 11 million roubles from the head of Rostec, Sergei Chemezov, by Sobchak's director, Kirill Sukhanov.
 Lithuanian authorities confirmed that Sobchak had entered Lithuania and was entitled to stay for 90 days without a visa because she was an Israeli citizen.
-The raid came after the arrest of Kirill Sukhanov, a commercial director at Sobchak's media group, "Ostorozhno, Media", for alleged extortion, with Sobchak reportedly being a suspect in the case.
+The raid came after the arrest of Kirill Sukhanov, a commercial director at Sobchak's media group, 'Ostorozhno, Media', for alleged extortion, with Sobchak reportedly being a suspect in the case.
 Lithuanian border officials said that Sobchak had arrived on an Israeli passport, while Sobchak called the case an attack on her editorial team.
 Then, days after she fled the country, she returned to Russia, according to state media.

+Ostorozhno Media holding

+In 2019, Sobchak expanded her independent digital presence by launching the YouTube interview and documentary channel Careful, Sobchak!
+(Russian: Осторожно, Собчак!).
+The success of the channel led to the gradual formation of a larger independent media holding company named Ostorozhno Media (styled as Осторожно Media).
+The holding encompasses a wide network of digital projects across various platforms, focusing on news reporting, social documentaries, lifestyle journalism, and podcasts.

+As of the mid-2020s, the key components of Ostorozhno Media include: